 • Social Isolation: Withdrawal from friends, family, or social activities.

-• Procrastination: Difficulty initiating or completing tasks.
+• Procrastination: Difficulty in initiating or even completing tasks.

 • Substance Abuse: You may resort to using drugs , alcohol or other narcotic substances excessively.